Loproxi/TFG-FluidSimulation/README.md

     3. Select the downloaded package and click Import.
 ## 3. Initial Setup
 ### 3.1 Adding the Fluid Simulation to the Scene
--  How to add the main fluid simulation package/Tool to a Scene:
+1. How to add the main fluid simulation package/Tool to a Scene:
-  1. Add the `FluidSimulation` prefab from the Assets to the Scene.
+    -  Add the `FluidSimulation` prefab from the Assets to the Scene.
--  How to adjust the Prefab with the needed information:
+2. How to adjust the Prefab with the needed information, In case it was not already set:
-  2.(If those are not already set for you) After clicking on it you will have to set some things in order for it to work.
+    - After clicking on it you will have to set some things in order for it to work.
     - Required Shaders
         - The Compute shader `FluidSimulation2Compute`
         - The Particle Instancing Shader `Custom/Particle`

 ![ComponentsInFluidSimulationPrefab](https://github.com/Loproxi/TFG-FluidSimulation/assets/79161178/073a2026-04f0-43cf-87a3-fc47312d5174)